fbpx

 Editor’s note: This story includes graphic language.

-OXFORD – Shelton Timothy Herrington Jr. – the recent Ole Miss graduate who is charged with the murder of Jimmie “Jay” Lee – appeared before a Lafayette County Circuit Court judge for the first time Wednesday.
+OXFORD – Shelton Timothy Herrington Jr. – the recent graduate who is charged with the murder of Jimmie “Jay” Lee – appeared before a Lafayette County Circuit Court judge for the first time Wednesday.
 Wearing an orange jumpsuit, his hands clasped behind his back, Herrington said a few words to the judge and, in less than 10 minutes, the proceeding was over.

 Lee is well-known on campus for his involvement in the LGBTQ community.

-Friends and classmates of Herrington and Lee's had hoped the hearing would some answers to questions that have been swirling over the nearly three weeks since Lee, a Black student at of Mississippi who is well-known in the LGBTQ community, disappeared.
+Friends and classmates of Herrington and Lee’s family had hoped the hearing would provide some answers to questions that have been swirling over the nearly three weeks since Lee, a Black student at of Mississippi who is well-known in the LGBTQ community, disappeared.

 At the very least, they wanted to know if Herrington, 22, would make bail.
 But Kevin Horan, Herrington’s attorney and a representative, requested the bond hearing be delayed to August 9.
 Herrington will wait in jail until then.

-The Oxford Police Department Herrington on Friday, July 22, after two weeks of searching for Lee, sending shock waves through the university.
+The Oxford Department arrested Herrington on Friday, July 22, after two weeks of searching for Lee, sending shock waves through the university.
 Little information is publicly available about why the police arrested Herrington.
-Carlos Moore, Herrington's uncle who has also been retained in the case, has said that Herrington is innocent.
+Carlos Moore, Herrington’s uncle who has also been retained in the case, has said that Herrington is innocent.

-Many know both Lee and Herrington, who were involved in several of the same Black on campus.
+Many students know both Lee and Herrington, who were involved in several of the same Black organizations on campus.
 That night, it seemed like students immediately took sides and started to speculate, said Braylyn Johnson, a recent graduate who lived with Lee during the pandemic.

 “When they had (the police) announced on Friday that Jay was dead, they didn’t say anything, they just said they had arrested another student,” Johnson said.
 “That was a moment for people not to necessarily have their moment of grieving for Jay Lee – they took that as a moment to defend Tim.”

 Johnson was at the courthouse on Wednesday for a protest she and other students had organized.
-An Instagram account called “Justice for Jay Lee!” encouraged people to come wearing bright colors, and Johnson brought hand-drawn signs and a cooler of water bottles.
+An Instagram account called “Justice for Jay Lee!” encouraged people to wearing bright colors, and Johnson brought hand-drawn signs and a cooler of bottles.
 Two hours before the hearing, she was standing next to the lynching memorial by the courthouse, prepping her sign.

 She said Lee – who was outspoken about the routine violence that trans and nonbinary people face everyday in Mississippi – would’ve organized a protest, too.